-YEAR GOAL(S) MEASURES 1 Implement the plan to include measures of successful public involvement in creation of OPM Policy.
+YEAR GOAL(S) ACTIONS 1 Implement the plan to include measures of successful public involvement in creation of OPM Policy.
 The Core Team will develop Policy Justification Standards to create fair access to decision making.
 The baseline will be created during this year with the tracking tool and responses to citizen's ideas.
-Implementation of Tracking Tool and creation of Ideas Baseline: May 2010 Development of Standard Operating Procedures for Open Government: June 2010 Posting of data to Web site monthly: July 2010 3 and 4 Recognize the successes of the current Flagship Initiative, then determine new goal (Flagship) by using results from citizen based survey on the effectiveness of OPM Programs.
-Creation of an online survey posted to Web site on initial effectiveness: January 2012 Analysis of Ideas data to determine new Flagship and post results: April 2014 5 Measure the effectiveness of the Directive using citizen based surveys to determine if in fact the public sees OPM's openness as part of Agency Culture.
-Creation of an online survey posted to Web site on the existence of OPM "Open Culture": April 2014 through April 2015
+Implement a Tracking Tool and creation of Ideas Baseline: May 2010 Develop Standard Operating Procedures for Open Government: June 2010 Post data to Web site monthly: July 2010 3 and 4 Recognize the successes of the current Flagship Initiative, then determine new goal (Flagship) by using results from citizen-based survey on the effectiveness of OPM Programs.
+Create an online survey posted to Web site on initial effectiveness: January 2012 Analyze Ideas data to determine new Flagship and post results: April 2014 5 Measure the effectiveness of the Directive using citizen-based surveys to determine if in fact the public sees OPM's openness as part of Agency Culture.
+Create an online survey posted to Web site on the existence of an "Open Culture" at OPM: April 2014 through April 2015